fx-lange/ofxTangibleUI/README.md

 ofxTangibleUI
 =============

-abstract core for a tangible/movable user interface - easy to extend and implement in your own projects
+Abstract core for tangible/movable user interfaces - easy to extend and implement in your own projects.

+This is the first attempt to clean up the whole mess in ofxSPTAUtils.